Top 5 VAT Mistakes SMEs Make in 2025

 Ignoring VAT Registration Thresholds

-One major mistake that SMEs make is failing to register for VAT on time.
-In many regions, businesses must register for VAT once their taxable turnover exceeds a specific annual threshold.
-For 2025, it's important for SMEs to be vigilant about their income and assess whether they are approaching the limit.
+One major mistake that companies make is failing to register for VAT on time.
+In many regions (including UAE), businesses must register for VAT once their taxable revenue exceeds a specific annual threshold.

 Overlooking Input Tax Deductions